 If your bathroom has wooden windows, a window vac that can suck up condensation will prove invaluable for quickly getting rid of water that may rot the frames (if you have trouble with that, check our guide to dealing with wood rot.

 15. Avoid wall-mounted sanitaryware where possible

 16. Don’t go overboard with lighting

 If you are rewiring a house as part of a renovation, then you could take the opportunity to do something more complex in different bathroom lighting zones, such as having two circuits of bathroom lighting for task lights and dimmable mood lights.
 Look to our bathroom lighting ideas feature for decor advice.

 17. Invest in one statement feature for a luxe look on a budget

 Choose one feature that will give your bathroom a standout, luxe feel.
 This might be a freestanding bath – take a look at our pick of the best rolltop baths for traditional homes – or splashing out on some really fancy taps.
 Or, if you’ve found tiles beyond your budget, use them on a statement wall with a more affordable complementary tile elsewhere.

 18. A bigger space will need more heat

-If you are extending the bathroom space, don't forget that this will mean a larger area to heat.
+If you are extending the bathroom space in your remodel, don't forget that this will mean a larger area to heat.
 Re-assess existing heating and upgrade the heat output if needed with a more powerful towel heater or radiator.
 You could also take the opportunity to include underfloor heating.
 At the same time, check that the water pressure isn't affected by the addition of new sanitary ware.